Suraiya: Child artist and early work (1936–1943)

-Suraiya made her debut as a child actor in Jaddan Bai's Madame Fashion in 1936 as Miss Suraiya.
+Suraiya made her debut as a child actor in Jaddan Bai's Madam Fashion in 1936 as Miss Suraiya.
 Later, she got a prominent role with the help of her uncle, M. Zahoor.
 During a holiday from school in 1941, she accompanied him to Bombay's Mohan Studios to see the shooting of the film Taj Mahal, which was being directed by Nanubhai Vakil.
 Vakil noticed the charm and innocence of young Suraiya and selected her to play the role of Mumtaz Mahal, the film released in 1942 and marked her acting debut.

 While she was singing for children's programs for All India Radio (AIR) in Bombay, as a six-year old, Raj Kapoor and Madan Mohan were her co-artists.
 In fact, they first introduced her to AIR.
 Both were associated with her later as an adult, as her hero and as her music director respectively in films.
 At AIR, Zulfiqar Ali Bukhari was at that time the station director at the Bombay radio station.
 As soon as music director Naushad Ali heard Suraiya's voice, he chose her to sing (at age 13) for Mehtab in Abdul Rashid Kardar's film Sharda (1942).
 He became Suraiya's mentor and she sang some of the best songs of her career under his baton.
 Later, he gave a string of hit songs when Suraiya became a full-fledged singing star in Anmol Ghadi (1946), Dard (1947), Dillagi (1949) and Dastaan (1950).
 As a child artist, Suraiya acted and also sang in the films, Usne Kya Socha (1937), Mother India (1938), Tamanna (1942), and Station Master (1942).

 At the age of 14 in 1943, Suraiya appeared as a heroine in J.K.
 Nanda's film Ishaara, opposite Prithviraj Kapoor.
 The film was the tenth highest grossing release of the year and marked Suraiya's first commercial success.
 Devika Rani, who headed the Bombay Talkies production company, seeing Suraiya's blooming brilliance as an actress and as a singer signed her on a five-year contract at Rs.
 500 per month with her role in Hamari Baat (1943).
 In the film, she played the second lead alongside Devika Rani and had a duet dance and her song with Arun Kumar, "Bistar Bicha Diya Hai Tere Ghar Ke Samne" became very popular.
 It eventually earned her more success and became the eighth highest grossing release of the year.